LondheShubham153/dev-gemini-clone/README.md

 >  [!TIP]
->  If you are Windows user and do not know how to get Linux/Ubuntu in your VSCode, then don't worry follow this guide : [Setting up Linux/Ubuntu in Windows VSCode](https://amitabhdevops.hashnode.dev/a-step-by-step-guide-to-adding-ubuntu-wsl-in-vs-code-terminal)
+>  If you are Windows user and don't know how to get Linux/Ubuntu in your VSCode, then don't worry follow this guide : [Setting up Linux/Ubuntu in Windows VSCode](https://amitabhdevops.hashnode.dev/a-step-by-step-guide-to-adding-ubuntu-wsl-in-vs-code-terminal)

 ---